 Reviewers said these shoes are highly responsive thanks to the great control you get from the secure fit.
 The sock-like feeling is more than a feeling, it's a combination of a great design that secures your foot in an optimal position for better control.
 The cushioning of the shoe adapts to your foot shape while the ComforLine sock liner gives you control and responsiveness.

 The responsive cushioning and an Arch-Lock system provide overall support.
-However, the Xodus 3.0 do not provide extra support for over pronators and under pronators.
+However, the Xodus 3.0 does not provide extra support for overpronators and underpronators.
 The insole of this shoe is removable in order to put in an insole of your choice.

 Knowing your pronation is important.
 Under and over pronation

-can negatively effect your performance if you do not wear the correct shoes.
+can negatively affect your performance if you do not wear the correct shoes.
 However, insoles can also help provide support depending on your pronation.

 When it comes to trail running, these shoes can tackle almost any obstacle.
-The multidirectional lugs make the shoe extremely responsive to the conditions of the terrain.
-You can run with ease technical trails, mountains and dirt roads.
+The multi-directional lugs make the shoe extremely responsive to the conditions of the terrain.
+You can run with ease on technical trails, mountains and dirt roads.
 Overall, the Saucony Xodus 3.0 are good trail running shoes

-The multidirectional lugs from the Vibram outsole provide good traction.
-Grip and traction is very important for your protection while running.
+The multi-directional lugs from the Vibram outsole provide good traction.
+Grip and traction are very important for your protection while running.
 However, the grip over wet surfaces is not ideal.
 The outsole works best on dry surfaces.
-Reviewers have specifically stated that these shoes have poor grip over wet rocks and icy surfaces
+Reviewers have specifically stated that these shoes have a poor grip over wet rocks and icy surfaces

 One of the major flaws of this shoe is the lack of flexibility.
 The materials used in its construction are lightweight and flexible from the design, but when combined with the other components of the shoe, they do not provide good flexibility.
 Reviewers have described this shoe as heavy and beefy.